 Only after the amendments to the 2011 IRR in January 2020, such as the public ownership level and VAT exemption on transfer of properties to REITs enabled REITs to flourish in the Philippines.
 This paved the way for the Company to become the first REIT in the country having listed with the PSE in August 13, 2020.
+Just within fifteen months from AREIT's listing with the PSE, as of date of this Propsectus, there are five REITs in the country with an estimated market capital of ₱250 billion, and other companies have also disclosed their plains of forming a REIT.
 Given the newness of the asset class in the Philippines, the regulatory framework is still very fluid to adjust to the current market conditions.
 Such laws and regulations are constantly evolving and are continuously subjected to varying interpretations.
 Any new laws or modifications thereto may also be passed, which would impose a more stringent requirement on the Company, thereby adversely affecting the Company's business, financial conditions and operations.